AndreBryant/LGIN1-l-system-inference/readme.md

 ## Process:

 1. Get the Y_A and Y_k's
 2. Get alpha of a and the number of rewritings.
 Since this is LGIN1, there should only be one non-constant in YChars.
 3. Update the alpha values, the number of occurences of the specific character in the succ(A).
 4. Get potential successors.
 5. Check each potential successors to find a solution.

 ## Running the code

 1. Make sure you have NodeJS installed.
 2. Go to the root directory and open it in terminal.
 3. Type `npm run start`, then enter.

 ### Try these:

-    Just change the axiom, pre, and Y to infer some l-system with 1 rule. const Y = 'A+[A-A]+[A+[A-A]-A+[A-A]]'
+    //Just change the axiom, pre, and Y to infer some l-system with 1 rule. const Y = 'A+[A-A]+[A+[A-A]-A+[A-A]]'
         const Y = 'A[+A]A[+A[+A]A]A[+A]A[+A[+A]A[+A[+A]A]A[+A]A]A[+A]A[+A[+A]A]A[+A]A';
         const Y = 'A[A[A[A'